 Chilling is the only word to describe the experience of listening to this beautiful and poignant song under its heart-wrenching circumstances.
-Just try to imagine: After all of the miles he had covered, Gregg Allman confronted the fact that – unlike one of his and the Allman Brothers most famous lines – the road does not, in fact, go on forever, and sat down to write his own farewell song.
+Just try to imagine: After all of the miles he had covered, Gregg Allman confronted the fact that, contrary to one of his and the Allman Brothers most famous lines, the road does not, in fact, go on forever.
+And he sat down to write his own farewell song.

 Gregory LeNoir Allman died at age 69 in May of 2017.
 He had recorded his 8th and final solo album, Southern Blood, over 9 days in March of 2016.
 Having been beset by liver cancer and years of health setbacks, he surely knew then that the end was near.
 The album was initially planned to be Allman’s first of all original material, but he became too ill to complete them.
 Instead, he picked out songs to cover which held deep meaning to him.
 Per his manager, Michael Lehman, when Gregg selected them “He was already far along with the progression of his disease, he knew where he was in his life’s journey.”
 As it turned out, Southern Blood contained just one original song, the opening track and lead single, ‘My Only True Friend,’ whose lyrics proved truly unnerving in their fatalistic forthrightness.
 Filled with grim yet still charming passages and the theme of time running out, one of rock’s greatest-ever songwriters and singers basically delivers his own eulogy, including the recognition of the song title’s identity, a jarring but perhaps unsurprising notion given the life upon which Allman was looking back: “I can’t bear to think this might be the end / But you and I both know the road is my only true friend.”